 Natural Disasters & Severe Weather – Any of the following natural disasters & severe weather can happen in Mercer County.
 The likelihood of some of them is low, but possible.
 Preparation is very similar for all and is very important.

 Power outages – May occur at any time of the day or night and may last from a blink of the lights to hours or days, depending upon the cause.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Tornadoes – Typically occur during spring and summer months, but may occur at any time.
 Damage path can be 50 miles long and 1 mile wide in severe cases.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Winter weather – Severe storms may shut down an area for days or weeks.
 Extreme cold invites hypothermia & frostbite.
 Pipes may freeze.
 Ice creates slipping hazards.
 Poor ventilation during heating can cause carbon monoxide build-up in a home, causing sickness or death.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Severe heat – Some things you can do during extreme heat are to drink plenty of fluids, replace salt and minerals, get to an area that is cool if you have no way to cool yourself, limit outdoor activities and pace yourself.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Floods – Store food and water safely.
 Listen to public announcements concerning the flood.
 If told to evacuate, DO IT!
 Beware of electrical hazards, mold, disease, stray animals, carbon monoxide poisoning caused by inappropriate indoor use of gas grills or similar items.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Earthquakes – Not a major concern in Ohio, however there have been some magnitude 5 earthquakes in Ohio that have caused moderate damage.
-For a more complete guide, go to the above link.
+Click here to learn more.

 Wildfires – Wildfires of the magnitude seen in the western United States is not likely here, however, Ohio has acres that are heavily forested and a wildfire may happen.
-For a more complete guide, go to the above link.
+Click here to learn more.